indrekots/aws-workshop/README.md

 sudo yum install nc
 ```

-If you're experiencing connection errors, you need to review your security group and network ACL settings.
+If you're experiencing connection errors, you need to review your security group rules.
+There might be something on the network level that's preventing access.